Yes and No

 That is, an unequivocal yea.

 ‘Yea’ + ‘is so’ merged into one word to form ‘yes’.
-Later we will see this same process of merger into one word – termed univerbation – in the origin of jearse and dow.
+We see this same process of merger into one word – termed univerbation – in the origin of jess and dow.

 Particles and echoes